Redis Queue

 }

-has no return value; it is an asynchronous push, and does not guarantee 100% delivery of the message to Redis.
+Client::send() has no return value.
+It is an asynchronous push and does not guarantee 100% message delivery to Redis.

 Tip

-is to establish a memory queue in the local memory, asynchronously synchronizing the messages to Redis (synchronization speed is very fast, approximately 10,000 messages per second).
-If the process restarts and the data in the local memory queue has not been fully synchronized, it may cause message loss.Client::send()
+The principle ofClient::send()is to create an in-memory queue locally and asynchronously synchronize messages to Redis (synchronization is fast, about 10,000 messages per second).
+If the process restarts while data in the local memory queue has not been fully synchronized, message loss may occur.Client::send()async delivery is suitable for non-critical messages.Tip

-is asynchronous and can only be used in the Workerman runtime environment; for command line scripts, please use the synchronous interfaceRedis::send()
+Client::send()is asynchronous and can only be used in the Workerman runtime.
+For command-line scripts, use the synchronous interfaceRedis::send().

-, in which case you can refer to the following function to send messages to the queue.
+Sometimes you need to deliver messages from other projects and cannot use webman\redis-queue.
+In such cases, you can refer to the following function to deliver messages to the queue.

 function redis_queue_send($redis, $queue, $data, $delay = 0) {